-Example of how places are offered using Suffolk County Council's admissions oversubscription criteria
+Example of how places are offered for the normal year of entry using Suffolk County Council's admissions oversubscription criteria

 Jack does not have an Education, Health and Care plan and he is not a child in care or a child who was previously in care.
 His parents apply for the following three maintained schools.